The Nockberge Biosphere Park

 Get to know the past and present of the Carinthian Nockberge!

-The basic idea behind the establishment of a “Biosphere Reserve” in both the Lungau and the Nockberge was to preserve these special features and at the same time to utilise them sustainably and to carry them into the future.
+The basic idea behind the establishment of a “Biosphere Park” in both the Lungau and the Nockberge was to preserve these special features and at the same time to utilise them sustainably and to carry them into the future.
 Preparations for this began in both areas at around the same time (2003 and 2004), but independently of each other.
 The data and findings from 2012 to 2022 can be found in the evaluation reports.

 PRESERVING UNIQUE FEATURES AND ALLOWING NEW ONES